 Weave a line up the middle of the face following the path of least resistance.

-Adjacent to Titan Rock is the slightly smaller, but still rather huge, Gaia Rock
+Adjacent to Titan Rock is the slightly smaller, but still rather large, Gaia Rock

-Climb up the middle face of the Gaia rock
+Sit start at two positive pockets and then climb up the middle face of the Gaia rock.

 The right most of the summit trilogy is another highball block, this time with a fine collection of cracks splitting its faces.

 The perfect splitter crack on the slab left side of the boulder is slightly too narrow for hands and slightly too wide for fingers.
 Regardless, its a delightful little jaunt up the slabby wall.

 Start inside the mini-cave and make dynamic moves to reasonable holds on the vertical face above.
 Finish up and to the top left of the rock

 Climb the other perfect splitter crack, making more use of the holds on the right side of crack than the crack itself.

 4) Thunderbolt * V1